jmsdnns/blag/content/history/wild-man-adams/index.md

 ## Keep It Secret, Keep It Safe

-By 1772, Adams had become a big nuisance.
+Adams had become a big nuisance.
 He had caused Britain to take action in the wrong direction time and time again and no matter what they tried they were not able to stop him.
 They were becoming increasingly paranoid as they seemed completely unable to find Samuel, yet he was coordinating resistance at increasing scale.

-He created an information sharing network called the [Committees of Correspondence](https://en.wikipedia.org/wiki/Committees_of_correspondence).
+By 1772, he had created an information sharing network called the [Committees of Correspondence](https://en.wikipedia.org/wiki/Committees_of_correspondence).
 They shared uncensored accounts of what Britain was up to.
 They also connected isolated colonial resistance groups.
 They turned individual complaints into organized resistance movements.
 All of which essentially acted to bypass all attempts at control by the crown.
 Adams was part of a remarkably large number of church choirs, because he'd share information with them.
 Revere was member of a remarkably large number of lodges (clubs), because he'd share information with them.
-In doing so, he created solidarity amongst the rebels in the colonies, uniting them against the crown, making him one of the driving forces behind the revolution itself.
+In doing so, Samuel and The Sons created solidarity amongst the rebels in the colonies, uniting them against the crown, making him one of the driving forces behind the revolution itself.

-The decentralized nature of this network is what made it impossible to shut down. _The Internet is designed in roughly the same way because it was also meant to be impossible to shut down._
+He had organized the resistance into a fast moving, energetic machine of resistance.
+The decentralized nature of the network he built is what made it impossible to shut down. _The Internet is designed in roughly the same way because it was also meant to be impossible to shut down._

 England had no idea what it was getting into with him.
 It's hard to know the full extent of what he did because he was so good at hiding his tracks and yet it couldn't have been easy to keep his 130+ pseudonyms organized.
 Ben Franklin usually gets credit for being the father of US Intelligence, but Samuel Adams would be more deserving of a statue at CIA headquarters.